Melinda Gordon

 Melinda Irene Gordon is the title character of the American paranormal television series Ghost Whisperer created by John Gray.
 Gordon was portrayed by American actress Jennifer Love Hewitt.

 Character background

-Melinda Gordon (Jennifer Love Hewitt) has the ability to see and communicate with ghosts.
+Melinda Gordon (Jennifer Love Hewitt) can see and communicate with ghosts.
 She moved to Grandview after she married Jim Clancy, a paramedic who knows of her ability.
-Jim and Melinda have a son Aiden (first appearance season 5).
+Jim and Melinda have a son Aiden (first appearance in season 5).
 Melinda shared her secret with her husband Jim, friends—Professor Rick Payne, Andrea Marino, Delia Banks—and her son, Ned Banks, RU psychology professor Eli James, and her son Aiden, as well as all the relatives or friends of ghosts she has helped.

 Abilities

 Melinda is at least a sixth-generation medium on her mother's side; her great-great-great-grandmother, Tessa, her grandmother, and her mother are also ghost whisperers.
 It is also later revealed that her biological father had the same ability, although it is unknown how common it was in his family and the ability was only mentioned once.